tapanbk/tapanbk.github.io/_posts/2021-07-06-database-backup-using-cron-and-mysqldump.md

 layout: post
 section-type: post
 title: Guide to back up database using the cron job and mysql dump
-category: database
+category: Database
-tags: ['mysql' ,'database', 'linux' ]
+tags: ['MySQL' ,'Database', 'Linux' ]
 permalink: database-dump-with-cron-jobs-and-mysql-dump
 description: Guide to back up database using the cron job and mysql dump
 ---